-Goldman Sachs & Co, J.P.
-Morgan and BofA Securities are the lead underwriters for the offering.
+Goldman Sachs, J.P.
+Morgan, and BofA Securities are the lead underwriters for the offering and the company plans to list on the Nasdaq under the symbol “GTLB“.